 Students enrolled in the MSHN/DI program graduate with a MS in Human Nutrition degree and a Dietetic Internship Graduate Certificate.
+Students enrolled in the MSFSS/DI program graduate with a MS in Food Systems and Society degree and a Dietetic Internship Graduate Certificate.
 Students in the DI program graduate with a Dietetic Internship Graduate Certificate, only.
-Graduation from the DI, and receipt of an official DI verification statement, is contingent upon having a graduate degree conferred either from OHSU or another accredited university and the successful completion of all required courses and planned supervised practice experiences, which may exceed 1000 hours.
-In addition, students in the DI and/or MSHN program, must maintain a minimum cumulative 3.0 GPA, be in good academic standing, pass all courses with a grade of B- or higher, complete the required minimum number of credits, and finish all thesis or capstone requirements.
+Graduation from the DI, and receipt of an official DI verification statement, is contingent upon having a graduate degree conferred either from OHSU or another accredited university and the successful completion of all required courses and planned experiential learning, which may exceed 1000 hours.
+In addition, students in the DI, MSHN/DI or MSFSS/DI must maintain a minimum cumulative 3.0 GPA, be in good academic standing, pass all required NUTN and FSS courses with a grade of B- or higher, complete the required minimum number of credits, and finish all thesis or capstone requirements.
 The OHSU Application for Degree form must be completed online through the Student Information System (SIS) one term before the student expects to graduate.
-Students completing the MSHN/DI program will submit their Application for Degree for the MSHN program through SIS and also complete the Dual Degree Application form for the DI graduate certificate through the Registrar's website.
-From the date of matriculation, students in the MSHN program have six years to complete the degree and students in the DI program have four years to complete the certificate, unless granted a leave of absence.
+Students completing the MSHN/DI or MSFSS/DI program will submit their Application for Degree for the MSHN or MSFSS program through SIS and also complete the Dual Degree Application form for the DI graduate certificate through the Registrar's website.
+From the date of matriculation, students in the MSHN or MSFSS program have six years to complete the degree and students in the DI program have four years to complete the certificate, unless granted a leave of absence.
+If a student has applied to graduate but needs to update the term of graduation, they must complete the Change of Graduation Term form.
+Information on graduation and the commencement participation policy can be found on the Registrar's website.